alisson226/lane_sight/writeup_template.md

 **Finding Lane Lines on the Road**

+The goals of this project:
+* Understand the process to develop and run an algorithm to identify lane marks on the Road

-The goals / steps of this project are the following:
+The steps that I took to achieve the goal are the following:
-* Make a pipeline that finds lane lines on the road
-* Reflect on your work in a written report
+* First step is select the files to work with
+* Apply filters to improve the recognition of the lane edges and mark the edges
+* Tweek the parameters in snapshots do make more acurate result
+* Finnaly apply the optimal result on the video and correct any abnormal artifects that may appear

 [//]: # (Image References)

-[image1]: ./examples/grayscale.jpg "Grayscale"
+[image1]: ./examples/line-segments-example.jpg "Grayscale"

 ---